When it comes to Google Ad campaigns, impressions are like a double-edged sword.

 Yet, the wrong the wrong kind of impression can hurt you in a number of ways.

 One of the questions I’m most often asked by clients is what are impressions on Google Ads and how are they determined.

-What they don’t often ask is how they can cut down on their impressions, which is often just as important.
+What they don’t often ask is what is a good impression on Google Ads.
+And how they can cut down on their impressions, which is often just as important.

 Ads that show at the bottom of the page are credited with fewer impressions.